manorrock/bengal-book/other.md

 ## Default classes

-As the primitive types in Bengal are also classes you will have at minimum the following classes available in any Bengal runtime.
+As the primitive types in Bengal are actually classes you will have at minimum the following classes available in any Bengal runtime.

 1. Boolean